 Of course, the Jones Act benefits workers with something akin to workers’ compensation, paying living expenses and medical bills for job-related health issues.
 The act also requires that if you’re injured working on the job, your transportation and wages are paid until you get back home.
 The days of abandoning a sick sailor in a foreign port are long gone.

-Injured people in some systems, including civil courts, are usually faced with sharing a percentage of fault, blame or negligence with the another party, or they may even bear the burden of showing the other party to be entirely to blame.
+Injured people in some systems, including civil courts, are usually faced with sharing a percentage of fault, blame or negligence with another party, or they may even bear the burden of showing the other party to be entirely to blame.

 Any degree of employer negligence is enough for Jones

 Jones Act claims must show only that some part, however small, was played by the employer in the accident or conditions that caused the employee’s health issue.
 As a result, the incentives for employers arising from the Jones Act tend to run heavily in favor of “running a tight ship.”